surfer1225/clean_architecture/readme.md

 ### The Common Closure Principle
 _Gather into components those classes that change for the same reasons and at the same times._
 _Separate into different components those classes that change at different times and for different reasons._
+- Restatement of SRP
+- For most applications,